 Living with psoriasis can be challenging.
 This skin condition can cause physical discomfort and emotional stress when it flares up.
 People diagnosed with psoriasis know that the treatment is about managing symptoms.

-Clobetasol propionate is one of the medications doctors prescribe to treat painful psoriasis symptoms.
-Read on to find out how the drug works and if it’s right for you.
+Clobetasol propionate is one option for treatment.
+Read on to find out how clobetasol works, how it can help relieve psoriasis symptoms, and if it’s right for you.

 Normally, skin cells go through a growth process that starts deep below the skin’s surface layer.
 It takes the cells about a month to rise to the skin’s surface.
 This is called turnover.
-For people with psoriasis, this process can happen in only a few days.
-This causes patches that itch and are thick, red, and scaly.
-These patches can be painful and generally don’t go away without some type of treatment.
+This process can happen in only a few days for people with psoriasis.

-Both men and women get psoriasis.
+Psoriasis can affect anyone at any age.
 People with a family history of the disease are more likely to develop it.